MrAshCreates/main-site/blog/2024-1-18/verizon-rsa-cs.md

 - **Review Details**:
   - Confirm the plan, device, and any add-ons.
-  - "Just to recap, you've chosen the 5G Play More plan with the Samsung Galaxy S23."
+  - "Just to recap, you've chosen the Unlimited Plus plan with the Samsung Galaxy S23."
 - **Set Expectations**:
   - Explain billing cycles, first bill, and any potential charges.
   - "Your first bill may be slightly higher due to activation fees."